engma/thymeleaf-cheat-sheet/README.md

 * `#{message.in.proprties.file}` similar to the **i18n** resolver in **JSF**, this expressions will look for the value provided in the localization properties files provided to the application.
 Example: `<p th:text="#{brand.name}">Brand Name</p>`, when using spring it will use the `MessageSource` of spring
-* `${variable}`: This is the variables expression, if your expression should evaluate to a variable or you have a variable in your `model` as an attribute, you must use this expression to access it, other expressions are used for different purposes and may not functional correctly with variables, example:
+* `${variable}`: This is the variables expression, if your expression should evaluate to a variable or you have a variable in your `model` as an attribute, you must use this expression to access it, other expressions are used for different purposes and may not function correctly with variables, example:
 `<span th:text="${today}">13 february 2011</span>`
 * Thymeleaf provides some predefined variables that can be accessed using the `${#variableName}` syntaxt and they are:
 	1. `#ctx` : the context object.